Rural and Underserved Health Research Center

 We will estimate the prevalence of depression and suicidal ideation and attempts amongst metropolitan and non-metropolitan adults nationally.
 We will also investigate how demographic, social, economic, and health (including alcohol and drug abuse) as well as healthcare access factors explain depression and suicide indicators amongst residents.

-Topics: Health disparities, Health services, Mental health, Substance abuse
+Topics: Health disparities and health equity, Health services, Mental and behavioral health, Substance use and treatment